-- 1. Start the engine and let it run five minutes.
+- 1. Start the engine and let it run 5 minutes.
 This warms the oil so it drains better. - 2.
 Park the machine so that the drain side is slightly lower than the opposite side to ensure that the oil drains completely. - 3.
 Lower the boom and set the parking brake. - 4.
 Stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 5.
 Place a pan below the drain hose.

-Rotate the oil drain valve to allow oil to drain (Figure 37).
+Note: Rotate the oil drain valve to allow oil to drain (Figure 36).

-1. Oil drain valve

-2. Oil drain hose

-- 6. When oil has drained completely, close the drain - 7.
+- 1. Oil drain valve - 2.
+Oil drain hose - 6.
+When oil has drained completely, close the drain valve. - 7.
 Dispose of the used oil at a recycling center - 8.
-Slowly pour approximately 80% of the specified oil into the filler tube (Figure 36). - 9.
-Check the oil level; refer to Checking the Engine Oil - 10.
+Slowly pour approximately 80% of the specified oil into the filler tube (Figure 35). - 9.
+Check the oil level; refer to Checking the Engine-Oil Level (page 17). - 10.
 Slowly add the additional oil to bring it to the Full mark.